Canada nationals: Environmental Assessment Analyst

 - The ability to effectively manage time, priorities and a changing workload, under prescribed deadlines;

-- Ability to identify and apply relevant legislation and processes to inform decision making; and
+- Ability to interpret legislation and regulatory processes to inform decision making; and

 Conditions of Employment: Valid Yukon Class 5 Driver’s Licence (or equivalent)

-Job Requirements: Travel within Yukon to remote locations in a variety of weather and field conditions.
-Occasional travel outside of Yukon.
+Job Requirements: Occasional travel within Yukon to remote locations in a variety of weather and field conditions.